2023 Most Popular Electrical Engineering Bachelor's Degree Schools in Tennessee

 The average amount in student loans that EE majors at Vanderbilt take out while working on their Bachelor's Degree is $8,278.

-With a ranking of #6, Tennessee State University did quite well on this year’s most popular schools for electrical engineering students working on their bachelor’s degree.
-Located in the large city of Nashville, Tennessee State University is a public college with a moderately-sized student population.
+Tennessee State University did quite well in this year’s ranking of the most popular places for electrical engineering students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the large city of Nashville, Tennessee State University is a public school with a medium-sized student population.

 Of the 9 students majoring in EE at Tennessee State University, 67% are male and 33% are female.

-With a ranking of #7, Christian Brothers University did quite well on this year’s most popular schools for electrical engineering students working on their bachelor’s degree.
-Located in the city of Memphis, Christian Brothers is a private not-for-profit school with a small student population.
+Christian Brothers University came in at #7 in this year’s edition of the Most Popular Electrical Engineering Bachelor’s Degree Schools in Tennessee ranking.
+Located in the large city of Memphis, Christian Brothers is a private not-for-profit school with a small student population.

 Of the 8 students majoring in EE at Christian Brothers, 63% are male and 38% are female.

-Read full report on Electrical Engineering at Christian Brothers University
+Full Electrical Engineering at Christian Brothers University Report

-Lipscomb University did quite well in this year’s ranking of the most popular places for electrical engineering students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the large city of Nashville, Lipscomb is a private not-for-profit college with a small student population.
+Lipscomb University came in at #8 in this year’s edition of the Most Popular Electrical Engineering Bachelor’s Degree Schools in Tennessee ranking.
+Located in the city of Nashville, Lipscomb is a private not-for-profit school with a small student population.

 Of the 6 students majoring in EE at Lipscomb, 83% are male and 17% are female.